webtiras/webhq/README.rst

    We want our resources to appeal to the 11yo target age group and so those with more of an affinity with visual rather than verbal instructions are catered for, we've decided to create some of our resources as comics.

-As tirinhas apresentam as cobrinhas do Python "Amarela" e "Azul"..!

 Como?
 ----